ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 packets for a single flow, calculated over the time interval between the transmission of a data packet and the acknowledgment of that packet.
-Since the rate samples only include packets actually cumulatively and/or selectively acknowledged, the sender knows the exact octets that were delivered to the receiver (not lost), and the sender can compute an estimate of a bottleneck delivery rate over that time interval.
+Since the rate samples only include packets actually cumulatively and/or selectively acknowledged, the sender knows the amount of data that was delivered to the receiver (not lost), and the sender can compute an estimate of a bottleneck delivery rate over that time interval.

-The amount of data delivered MAY be tracked in units of either octets or packets.
-Tracking data in units of octets is more accurate, since packet sizes can vary.
-But for some purposes, including congestion control, tracking data in units of packets may suffice.

 ##### ACK Rate {#ack-rate}